Ujir Singh Thapa

-Ujir Singh Thapa or Uzir Singh Thapa (उजिरसिंह थापा), also known as Wazir Simha Thapa, anglicized as Wuzeer Singh, was Nepalese administrator and military officer.
+Ujir Singh Thapa or Uzir Singh Thapa (उजिरसिंह थापा), also known as Wazir Simha Thapa, anglicized as Wuzeer Singh, was a Nepalese administrator and military officer.
 He was the son of Kaji Nain Singh Thapa, a nephew of the Mukhtiyar Bhimsen Thapa and elder brother of Mathabar Singh Thapa.
 His mother was Rana Kumari Pande, daughter of Mulkaji Ranajit Pande and granddaughter of Kaji Tularam Pande.
 During his late teenage, he was the military commander at the Palpa-Butwal axis during the Anglo-Nepalese War.
 He became the Governor (Bada Hakim) and the commander of armed forces deployed in Palpa administrative sector in 1814 AD on substitute of his grandfather Amar Singh Thapa (sanukaji) who died that year.

 Family and early life

 Ujir Singh was born on Chaitra Shukla Pratipada Tithi in the year 1852 of Bikram Samvat (1796 A.D.).
 He was the son of Kaji Nain Singh Thapa and grandson of Sanu Sardar Amar Singh Thapa.
 His grandfather died on 7th Kartik 1871 B.S.
 He traveled 20 days from Kathmandu to Palpa and took the control of the office of Governor of Palpa Gauda (Province) on 8th Mangshir, 1871 B.S. aged 19 years old.